 The output shown in Figure 8 - Figure 10 is also only available using the web interface.
-However, commands are available to Telnet users to list assignments for selected or all reactants, but not assignments used for intermediates formed during full mechanism generation.
+However, commands are available to terminal users to list assignments for selected or all reactants, but not assignments used for intermediates formed during full mechanism generation.

-4.6.2.
-SAPRC-22 Mechanism
+4.6.3.
+Information on the SAPRC-22 Mechanism